 A. Yes.
 A request for a Waiver application for a Parking Violation must be made within the 14-day timeframe for payment of violation.
-Waiver Applications are available through the Hearing Officer at the Trumbull Police Department by phone or in person.
+Waiver Applications are available at the Trumbull Police Department.
 You may also download a Waiver Application form by clicking here.
 A request for a Waiver Application does not automatically waive the violation.
 Any requests made after the 14-day timeframe is denied.

 Q. I am a Trumbull resident, yet I received a Parking Ticket for parking in the Town parks.
 Why?

 A. While entrance to all Trumbull Parks is open to the public, parking within the parks requires a Vehicle Parking Permit year round.
 In accordance with the Parks and Recreation Commission regulations, Vehicle Parking Permits shall be issued to Trumbull Town residents at no cost.
 Vehicle registration will serve as proof of residency.
 Trumbull residents and/or taxpayers who own vehicles paying taxes to a town other than Trumbull are considered Non-Residents.
 Non-Resident Parking Permits may be purchased for a fee of $112.
 Vehicle parking permits are stickers affixed to vehicles and are also often referred to as parking stickers or park stickers.
 Vehicles without current parking permits are subject to a $25 violation.

 Q. I forgot to display my Handicap Permit.
 What can I do?

 A. Present your valid Handicap Permit, along with a completed waiver application, at the Trumbull Police Department within 48 hours of receipt of Parking Violation to have your ticket voided.
 Waiver applications may be obtained at the Trumbull Police Department or by clicking here.
 However, any future violations of this nature will not be voided.